nezirturhalli/QRCode-WithPython/README.md

-# qrcode-with-python
+# QR Code with Python
- simple qr code example
+ Simple qr code example in python.